giovanni-bort/cinc20/README.md

 ## Running

-You can run this prediction code by starting MATLAB and running
+You can check the structure of GoogLeNet networks by starting MATLAB and running

-    train_model(training_data, model)
-    driver(model, test_data, test_outputs)

-where `training_data` is a directory of training data files, `model` is a directory of files for the model, `test_data` is the directory of test data files, and `test_outputs` is a directory of classifier outputs.
-The [PhysioNet/CinC 2020 webpage](https://physionetchallenges.github.io/2020/) provides a training database with data files and a description of the contents and structure of these files.
+    load NEW_NET_1.mat
+    analyzeNetwork(NEW_NET_1)

 ## Submission